andyneff/docker-amanda/README.md

 clients actually run daemons and the server connects to the client.
 The clients become the easier part to configure.

+vsidata is my specific configuration I use and docker compose files are specific to my mount locations, provided as a implementation example.
+This could be made more generic with "just"

 # Client

 ```
-docker run -d --restart=always -p 10080:10080 --name amanda_client -v /host_dir:/docker_dir andyneff/amanda:client
+docker-compose up -d
 ```

-where /host_dir is whatever directory you want to backup.
 Fire this docker up and forget your backup worries.
-Its DONE!

 # Server

 The server is different.
 Instead of running a daemon, every command has to be run in a new container.
-The setting/logs/index are stored outside the container.
+The setting/logs/index are stored in an internal docker volume.

 Furthermore the server will have far more configuration options you will want to customize.
 I have in included a simplified version of [this](http://www.zmanda.com/quick-backup-setup.html)